 Crucible Knight Siluria is the other named Crucible Knight besides Ordovis.
 She isn't nearly as difficult to defeat, however, because unlike the cowardly Ordovis, Siluria fights you one-on-one.
 It's still a tough fight, as she packs all the regular long combos of the Crucible Knight's repertoire, and has a surprisingly good reach with her polearm.

 Fia's Champions (Deeproot Depths)

-Fia's Champions await you in this secret area of the Deeproot Depths, and only become available to fight once you've progressed through Fia's questline to the point where she leaves the Roundtable Hold.
+Fia's Champions await you in this secret area of the Deeproot Depths, and only become available to fight once you've progressed through Fia's questline to the point where she leaves the Roundtable Hold (as described in our Elden Ring quests guide).
 These champions are individually not very powerful, but together they can easily wear you down.
 The final phase is the hardest, as you must fight three invaders simultaneously, one of whom is the tanky and surprisingly nimble Lionel The Lionhearted.

 Lichdragon Fortissax (Deathbed Dream)

 After fighting Fia's Champions, if you choose to hug Fia then later on when you return you'll find her asleep where you left her.
 Interact with her to enter the Deathbed Dream, where you'll fight Lansseax's sibling, the Lichdragon Fortissax.
 It's a near-identical fight, but this time you can't use Torrent.
 It can be rather tough to avoid Fortissax's lightning attacks in melee range, but fortunately this dragon doesn't have much of an answer to the patient ranged playstyle.